BuidlGuidl/oracle-challenge/README.md

 ## Checkpoint 1: 🏛️ Whitelist Oracle Overview

-🔍 Let's start the simplest of the three oracle designs we'll cover: the Whitelist Oracle.
+🔍 Let's start with the simplest of the three oracle designs we'll cover: the Whitelist Oracle.
 This design uses a centralized authority to control which data sources can provide information, making it simple and fast but requiring trust.

 💰 The implementation we'll be looking at is a **price** oracle.
 Price oracles are one of the most common and critical types of oracles in DeFi, as they enable smart contracts to make decisions based on real-world asset prices.
 Our whitelist price oracle collects price reports from multiple trusted sources (instances of `SimpleOracle`) and returns their median value.

-🗂️ The whitelist oracle contracts are located in `packages/hardhat/contracts`.
+🗂️ The whitelist oracle contracts are located in `packages/hardhat/contracts/00_Whitelist/`.
 Go check them out and reference the following descriptions.

 ### Core Components